-- Always contact the HP producers in case of doubt about equipment described in this chapter. - Use only approved materials of construction and suitable welding process as already specified in chapter 4.
+- Always contact the hydrogen peroxide producers in case of doubt about equipment described in this chapter. - Use only approved materials of construction and suitable welding process as already specified in chapter 4.
 Consult the list of accepted materials in appendix 5; the compatibility of any material not listed shall be tested before use.
-Typical unacceptable materials are: graphite, brass, copper, nickel, bronze, chromium, iron and mild steel, synthetic rubbers. - Take care that most fluids (lubricants, hydraulic fluids, ...) are incompatible with HP.
-Selected silicone or fluorocarbon based fluids are accepted (consult an HP supplier). - All materials after manufacture or repair require cleaning and metals also require pickling and passivation by suitable formulation.
-See appendix 6. - Avoid direct contact of dissimilar metals (especially aluminium and stainless steal). - All pipeworks, pumps and equipment in which HP could be trapped must be always protected to prevent overpressure caused by HP decomposition. - Avoid any accumulation of impurities (e.g. in dead ends or filters).
+Typical unacceptable materials are: graphite, brass, copper, nickel, bronze, chromium, iron and mild steel, synthetic rubbers. - Take care that most fluids (lubricants, hydraulic fluids, ...) are incompatible with hydrogen peroxide.
+Selected silicone or fluorocarbon-based fluids are accepted (consult a hydrogen peroxide supplier). - All materials after manufacture or repair require cleaning and metals also require pickling and passivation by suitable formulation.
+See appendix 6.

+- Avoid direct contact of dissimilar metals (especially aluminium and stainless steel), or install electrical insulated material or sacrificial spool - All pipework's, pumps and equipment in which hydrogen peroxide could be trapped must be always protected to prevent overpressure caused by hydrogen peroxide decomposition. - Avoid any accumulation of impurities (e.g. in dead ends or filters).
 The installation of filters should therefore be avoided.
-If a filter is required, consult a HP producer for the design and installation of the filter. - Label clearly all lines and equipment and dedicate them exclusively to HP use. - Ensure a high standard of isolation from other fluids (e.g. block and bleed connections).
+If a filter is required, consult a hydrogen peroxide producer for the design and installation of the filter. - Label clearly all lines and equipment and dedicate them exclusively to hydrogen peroxide use. - Ensure a high standard of isolation from other fluids (e.g. block and bleed connections).